dugu9sword/manytasks/README.md

 # Alchemist

-A tool for deep learning, which helps explore different net configurations.
+A toy tool for deep learning, which helps explore different net configurations.
+Note that this tool is still in development.

 - Enumerate different configurations
 - Specify which GPU card to use